daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 For example, one of the apps I self-host is [Actual](https://actualbudget.org/), an open-source budgeting app that totally changed the way I manage my personal finances.
 I love Actual, and I love the idea of keeping my financial data on my home network away from prying eyes.
 However, my inability to access Actual remotely meant I couldn't update my budget or add transactions without being at home.
 Annoying!

 My solution?
-Use [Wireguard](https://www.wireguard.com/) to create a secure VPN tunnel to my home server, allowing me to access my self-hosted apps from anywhere.
+Use [Wireguard](https://www.wireguard.com/) to create a secure <abbr title="Virtual Private Network">VPN</abbr> tunnel to my home server, allowing me to access my self-hosted apps from anywhere.

 ## Use case
 - I only care about accessing resources on a single server.
 I don't need remote access to anything else on my home network.

-- I plan to use my mobile phone as the "client" to access my server.
+- I plan to use my phone as the "client" to access my server.

 - I don't need to send all my internet traffic through the VPN tunnel, just the traffic to and from my server.